-North Dakota, the sparsely populated state located in the Great Plains of the United States, is a promise of great escapade to those who are seeking adventure and excitement.
+North Dakota, the sparsely populated state located in the Great Plains of the United States, is a promise of a great escapade to those who are seeking adventure and excitement.
 The region may be off the beaten path, but every knowledgeable traveler can tell that North Dakota is never short when it comes to tourist attractions and stunning natural spots that are great for either a laid-back vacation or an outdoor-filled getaway.

 When it comes to witnessing North Dakota’s wildlife, Theodore Roosevelt National Park has got to be on the top of the list.
-At least 165 species of birds are seen in this park, and the rich wildlife includes animals such as elk, feral horses, bison, bighorn sheep, mule deer and white-tailed deer.
+At least 165 species of birds are seen in this park, and the rich wildlife includes animals such as elk, feral horses, bison, bighorn sheep, mule deer, and white-tailed deer.
 This park is the ideal venue for a wide variety of outdoor happenings including hiking, fishing, canoeing, kayaking and so much more.
-Conversely, Maah Daah Hey Trail is a 96-mile trail that can be used for hiking, biking, hiking, horse-back riding and camping.
+Conversely, Maah Daah Hey Trail is a 96-mile trail that can be used for hiking, biking, hiking, horse-back riding, and camping.

-One of the state’s popular history museums is the North Dakota Heritage Center and is tagged as a “Hub of History.”
-Meanwhile, Scandinavian Heritage Park allows tourists to experience true Scandinavian culture which includes replica of the Gol Stave Church as one of its top features.
+One of the state’s popular history museums in the North Dakota Heritage Center and is tagged as a “Hub of History.”
+Meanwhile, Scandinavian Heritage Park allows tourists to experience a true Scandinavian culture which includes a replica of the Gol Stave Church as one of its top features.
 Knife River Indian Villages National Historic Site is an attraction that protects and preserves the Indian heritage of the Northern Plains.

 Other interesting attractions worth the visit include the National Buffalo Museum, a structure dedicated to the American Bison, or commonly known as the buffalo.
 Through displays and exhibits, the evolution of the great buffalo is made known to tourists traveling in North Dakota.
 International Peace Garden, on the other hand, is home to fascinating floral gardens and captivating landscapes.
-If there are children in tow, the best attraction that will cater to their interest is the Dakota Zoo, a 15 acre land that gives highlight to 23 kinds of birds and 75 kinds of mammals.
-The zoo delights the children as there are also facilities to make their visit more exciting, including the Leach Express trains, Children’s Play Area, Antler Trading Post and the Land O’Lakes Ice Cream Parlor.
+If there are children in tow, the best attraction that will cater to their interest is the Dakota Zoo, a 15-acre land that gives highlight to 23 kinds of birds and 75 kinds of mammals.
+The zoo delights the children as there are also facilities to make their visit more exciting, including the Leach Express trains, Children’s Play Area, Antler Trading Post, and the Land O’Lakes Ice Cream Parlor.

-The best way to visit all the attractions in North Dakota is through car, but tourists can also get around through public transport like buses and taxis.
+The best way to visit all the attractions in North Dakota is through cars, but tourists can also get around through public transport like buses and taxis.
 There is so much to see and do in the fascinating state of North Dakota, the reason why careful planning of schedule is needed to not miss out on the top attractions of the state.